dlab-berkeley/programming-fundamentals/1-2_create.md

 #### Challenge 4

 The command `ls -t` returns a listing arranged by time of last edit.
-Add this command to `script.sh`.
+Open `script.sh` in a text editor and add the command `ls -t` as a line in the file.
+Save and return to the shell prompt.

 When you feel you have met these challenges successfully, cd into `test/` and type